 When he finally let me go, I wasted no more time and raced towards the door, When I tried opening it, it stuck tight.
 I looked back and saw the dark angel coming toward me.
-I tugged on it, harder and harder, until it thankfully opened.
+I tugged on it, harder and harder until it thankfully opened.
 I looked back, seeing the dark angel only a few feet away.
 I tried running out the door but was grabbed from behind by the dark angel.
 He held me once more, whispering in my ear.
 “Maybe I’ll keep you here with me, would you like that?”

 “No, let me go, I did everything you asked of me.”

 He held me as if deciding what to do.
 I closed my eyes, not wanting to look up at him or show him my vulnerability.
 I felt his breath close to my mouth, a bare whisper of his lips on mine, then I was free.
 “Good-by Elaina!”

 I wasted no time running down those shaky steps and picking my way along the broken sidewalk.
 Reaching the half-lit street, I picked up speed when I heard that horrible, maniacal laughter right behind me once more.
 I broke into a full-out- run, and made short work of the four blocks, arriving back at the busy street, I called for a taxi and found that the same driver who brought me here pulling up.
 That sweet man must've been waiting for me.

 "Thank you so much for coming to my rescue," I panted.
 I gave him my last address and sat back in the seat, sighing with relief, my heart still pounding, I closed my eyes against the backlash of images playing through my mind.
-Will this night ever end!
+Will this night ever end?
 When I opened my eyes, the driver looked at me with concern through the rear-view mirror.

 Arriving at my next destination, my cab driver couldn’t resist saying, “Lady, you do go to the weirdest-looking places!”